Bookmark and Share Printer Friendly Team Member Info

 More About Fall Ball

 Fall Ball is a fun time of preparation, training and bonding.
-Beginner lessons are the first Friday of fall quarter let anyone try it to see if they like it.
-Experienced players join in starting the second week of school.
+Beginner lessons let anyone try it to see if they like it.
 This is a low key and fun way to see if being on the team is right for you.
-The regular season is February through May.
-UCSB students get placed on either the A or B team.
-SBCC students have their own team made up entirely of full-time SBCC students jointly administrated through UCSB Recreational Sports and through the SBCC Office of Student Life.
-Additional information is posted on www.sbcclax.com.
+Eventually players get placed on either the A or B team.
+The regular season is January through April.

-Q&A (First Wednesday of Fall Quarter at the Fun & Fitness Festival)
+Q&A / Team Meeting (First Wednesday of Fall Quarter at the Fun & Fitness Festival)

 The women's lacrosse Q&A happens at the Recreation Department Fun & Fitness Festival.
-Players will be at a table waiting for you.
+It also serves as a team meeting so newcomers may ask questions and meet other team members.
+Returning players will be at a table waiting for you.
 This event is held the first Wednesday of Fall Quarter at the Recreation Center (RecCen).
 Attendance is not required to participate on the team.
-Prospects may also just fill out the Player Info Form here on the team website and show up to either the Beginner Lesson on the first Friday of Fall Quarter or the first day of Fall Ball on the following Tuesday.
-Both are 2pm to 3:50pm at RecCen Turf Field #4.
+Prospects may also just fill out the Player Info Form here on the team website once they're sure they would like to try lacrosse.

 General Practice and Time Commitment Information